 A Detailed Look at the Best Push-Up Bars

-These durable push-up bars are made from steel and feature a wrap around foam grip so your hands stay in place during your workout.
-The anti-slip handle also provides an added layer of cushioning for your hands and wrists to help you perform your push-ups perfectly and with ease.
+These durable push-up bars are made from steel and feature a wrap around foam padded handles so your hands stay in place during your workout.
+The anti-slip handle also provides an added layer of cushioning for your hands and wrists to help you perform push ups perfectly and with ease.

 - Easy to carry